 1. Solar power is the most abundant energy source on earth

 The amount of potential solar energy that falls on Earth’s surface in 1-hour equals the total annual energy consumption of everyone on the planet.
 20 days of sunshine can create the same amount of energy as all the Earth’s coal, oil, and natural gas combined.

 2. Solar power is the fastest-growing energy source

 In early 2019, the U.S. surpassed 2 million solar system installations.
 This milestone comes just three years after the industry completed its 1 millionth installation, a feat that took 40 years to accomplish.
-Most notably, the industry is projected to hit 4 million installations in 2023, illustrating solar’s rapid pace as the fastest-growing energy resource in the world.
+Most notably, the solar industry will reach 4 million installations in 2023.
+Solar’ is the fastest-growing energy resource in the world.

 3. Solar is the cheapest source of energy in the world

 The cost of solar panels has dropped by 80% since 2008.
 In December 2016, the cost of building and installing new solar electricity generation dropped to $1.65 per watt, narrowly beating out its renewable counterpart wind ($1.66/Watt) and its fossil fuel competitors.